-10. Ac intending to complete Fast Roping on the airfield should inform ATC and ensure that it is annotated on STARS.
+8. Ac intending to complete Fast Roping on the airfield should inform ATC and ensure that it is annotated on STARS.
 The Sqn conducting Fast Roping are responsible for providing a safety brief and maintaining control over the movement of user unit pers involved in the activity.
-ATC will inform the medical centre of any fast roping activity to increase their situational awareness.
-There is no change to the posture of the medical cover for fast roping activity.
+ATC will inform the medical centre of any fast roping activity to increase their situational awareness. ► Medical cover should remain on standby at the medical centre. ◄